BM6063/ETL-practice/ReadMe.md

 # ETL Assignment

 ## Overview
-This exercise involves analyzing A synthetic data hosted on a PostgreSQL database and creating an ETL (Extract, Transform, Load) mapping to the OMOP Common Data Model (CDM).
+This exercise involves analyzing a synthetic data hosted on a PostgreSQL database and creating an ETL (Extract, Transform, Load) mapping to the OMOP Common Data Model (CDM).
 Imagine yourself as a Data Scientist - Have fun!

 ## Part 1: Data Scanning and Analysis